How to guides

 Burnishing

-Burnishing is technically defined as 'the plastic deformation of a surface due to sliding contact with another surface'.
-It is an ancient technique where hard materials such as steel are rubbed against softer metals such as silver and gold to smooth rough metal particles down leaving a shiny surface.
+Burnishing is an ancient technique where hard materials such as steel are rubbed against softer metals such as silver and gold to smooth rough metal particles down, leaving a shiny surface.

 Polish Multiple Pieces With A Barrelling Machine

-If you are polishing multiple pieces or if you often make pieces which are hard to polish using a mop (perhaps very small pieces or pieces with internal shapes which are tricky to reach) it is worth investing in a rotary tumbler kit.
+If you are polishing multiple pieces or often make pieces which are hard to polish using a mop, it is worth investing in a rotary tumbler kit.
+These machines use steel shot, water and barrelling solution to gently burnish your jewellery pieces while you get on with something else.

-The kits we sell have everything you will need to get polishing and if you fancy a new hobby we even have a complete kit for polishing stone and glass as well as metals!
+The kits we sell have everything you will need to get polishing and we even have a complete kit for polishing stone and glass as well as metals.

 Jewellery Polishing Cloths